bryerton/esper-tool/README.rst

    Variable ID or VID.
 May be given as numerical value, or variable key.

  Examples:
-  `esper_tool download -v --file ~/waveform.bin -r 3 http://localhost:80/ 5 waveform_replay`
+  `esper-tool download -v --file ~/waveform.bin -r 3 http://localhost:80/ 5 waveform_replay`
    Download the contents of file `localhost` module `5`, variable `waveform_replay` to `waveform.bin`.
 It will retry `3` times in the event of failure